cyfdecyf/GoEmu/dis-x86/x86-insn.md

    1    |      32-bit   |     32-bit
    0    |      16-bit   |     16-bit

-- In Real-address, virtual-8086 or SMM mode, both attriubtes are always 16-bits.
+- In Real-address, virtual-8086 or SMM mode, both attributes are always 16-bits.

-Source and dstination operands include:
+Source and destination operands include:

 - immediate operand (only in source operand)
 - register